DNA Evidence Analysis

 Each of the four clusters shows internal DNA matches that confirm the documented family structures.
 Descendants of the same couple share DNA at expected levels for their generational distance.

-- Catherine Hammill Linstead Connection: The D.G. match (28–32 cM to McCanna descendants) warrants investigation as a potentially more significant cross-network link.
+- Catherine Hammill Linstead Connection: The D.G. match (28–32 cM to McCanna descendants) warrants continued investigation as a potentially significant cross-network link; pending raw DNA upload to a chromosome-browser platform.

 Summary Assessment

-This analysis represents research in progress.
-Conclusions are subject to revision as new evidence emerges.
+This analysis represents BCG-standard genetic-genealogical research with published methodology.
+The chromosome 2 evidence base is documented at the Chromosome 2 Triangulation Analysis component page.
+Conclusions are subject to revision as additional evidence emerges.